 \subsection{Theoretical Guarantees and Identifiability}

-We model the multivariate time series $\mathbf{X}(t) \in \mathbb{R}^d$ as a superposition of distinct stochastic processes operating at separable timescales.
-We formally define the conditions under which component-wise causal discovery recovers the true edges of $G^\star$ and quantify the error induced by imperfect decomposition (leakage).
+We model the multivariate time series $\mathbf{X}(t) \in \mathbb{R}^d$ as a superposition of stochastic processes operating at separable timescales.
+We state conditions under which component-wise causal discovery recovers the true edges of $G^\star$ and quantify the error induced by imperfect decomposition (leakage).